-LifeBogger presents the Full Story of a Football Legend who is best known by the nickname “Gazza”.
+LifeBogger presents the Full Story of an England Football Legend best known by the nickname “Gazza”.

-Our Paul Gascoigne Childhood Story plus Untold Biography Facts brings to you a full account of notable events from his childhood time to date.
+Our Paul Gascoigne Childhood Story plus Untold Biography Facts brings you a full account of notable events from his childhood time to date.

 The analysis involves his life story before fame, family life, and many OFF and ON-Pitch little-known facts about him.

 Yes, everyone knows he was a one-time creative, hard-working, and technically gifted playmaker for England.

 However, only a hand few of today’s football fans know much about Paul Gascoigne’s Biography, which is quite interesting.
-Now, without further ado, let’s Begin.
+Now, without further ado, let’s get started.

 Paul Gascoigne Childhood Story – Early Life and Family Background:

 For Biography starters, Paul John Gascoigne was born on the 27th day of May 1967 in Dunston, United Kingdom.
 The England Football Legend was born to his mother, Carol (a factory worker), and his father, John (a hod carrier).

 Upon birth, his parents named him Paul John in tribute to Paul McCartney and the late John Lennon of the Beatles.

-Our version of Paul Gascoigne’s childhood story is interesting, if not uncommon – We give you a story of an unstable and street child who became blessed with extraordinary talent, one whose emptiness ended when football appeared on his feet.
+Our version of Paul Gascoigne’s childhood story is interesting, if not uncommon – We give you a story of an unstable street child who became blessed with extraordinary talent, one whose emptiness ended when football appeared on his feet.

-Growing up, Paul attended Breckenbeds Junior High School, then the Heathfield Senior High School, both in the Low Fell area of Gateshead.
+Growing up, Paul attended Breckenbeds Junior High School and then Heathfield Senior High School, both in the Low Fell area of Gateshead.

 His childhood was marked by instability, sadness, and tragedy since his humble beginnings on Tyneside when his demons first surfaced.